The National Court demands banking and tax information from PSOE and PSC since 2024

-The socialists deny any kind of relationship with Crónica Libre, the media outlet run by Patricia López and Leire Díez
+The Catalan socialists deny any relationship with Crónica Libre, the media outlet run by Patricia López and Leire Díez

 The campaign for the Catalan elections of 2024 began on April 26 and the judge is looking for a payment around May.
-On what do the police investigators base their investigation?
-In the summary, they cite two news articles from El Confidencial, in which several audios can be heard that have been digitally altered so that the speakers cannot be identified.
+On what basis are the police investigators relying?
+In the court file, they cite two news articles from El Confidencial, in which several audios altered digitally can be heard so that the speakers cannot be identified.

 Person 1: Was it 20,000 euros?